Pioneercoinio/PioneerBurn/README.md

 **NOTE** coin burning is not yet active.
 Do not burn any tokens yet.

-The effort to keep the Pioneercoin community centers around transferring pcoin into PRT, a token on the ethereum network.
+The effort to keep the Pioneercoin community alive centers around transferring pcoin into PRT, a token on the ethereum network.

 This repository contains the information on how to burn your pcoin and ensure